Jolpan: Pitha

-Pitha (Assamese পিঠা) is a rice cake or pancake, a thin flat cake prepared from a batter and cooked on a hot griddle or frying pan.
+Pitha (পিঠা) is a rice cake or pancake, a thin flat cake prepared from a batter and cooked on a hot griddle or frying pan.
 It is an inseparable part of jolpan in Assam.
 It is a special class of rice preparation generally made only on special occasions like Bihu in Assam.
 Made usually with soaked and ground rice, they may be fried in oil, roasted over a slow fire or baked and rolled over a hot plate.
-Some pithas are- Til Pitha, Narikol Pitha, Ghila Pitha, Xutuli Pitha, Sunga Pitha, Bhapotdiya Pitha, Lakhimi Pitha, Tora Pitha, Tekeli Pitha, Muthiya Pitha or Kholasapori Pitha.
+Some pithas are Til Pitha, Narikol Pitha, Ghila Pitha, Xutuli Pitha, Sunga Pitha, Bhapotdiya Pitha, Lakhimi Pitha, Tora Pitha, Tekeli Pitha, Muthiya Pitha and Kholasapori Pitha.

 Kachi pitha

 Kachi Pitha is a type of pancake.
 It is a special class of rice preparation and generally made only on special occasions like Bihu in Assam.
 Bora saul, a glutinous type of rice is soaked and ground.
 Then a certain quantity of this rice flour is baked, filled up with sesame seeds, ground coconut and dried rind of orange, jaggery etc. and pressed and rolled with many folders.